x

 Treatment for prescription drug addiction is often a multifaceted process.
 SAMHSA’s National Hotline can help patients suffering from prescription drug addiction find the best option for treatment.
 It can also provide guidance for family members of people with prescription drug addiction.

-If you’re looking for a treatment option in Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, or Washington, Eleanor Health is here to help.
+If you’re looking for a treatment option in Florida, Illinois, Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, or Washington, Eleanor Health is here to help.
 Contact us to learn more about our personalized treatment options and how we can help guide you through prescription drug addiction.

 Marisa Savic, PMHNP-BC